Chapter 1 : No Room at the Inn.

 “She’s seventeen.
 She was abroad with her friends for the first time.
 Of course she had a few drinks.
-You did the same thing at that age.
-The only difference was that you didn’t walk into an unmedicated werewolf.
+You did the same thing when you were that age.
+The only difference was you didn’t walk into an unmedicated werewolf.
 She was unlucky, that’s all and she’s going to have to deal with the consequences for the rest of her life.
-Those consequences shouldn’t include her own parents rejecting her.”
+They shouldn’t include her own parents rejecting her.”

 “We haven’t rejected her,” Grace sputtered.
 “God, we must have spent more than ever before on her Christmas presents, for all the appreciation she showed.”

 “The poor girl has spent the last few days worrying if you’d even show up.
 Quite frankly, I’m not sure presents are the first thing on her mind right now.”
 She paused for a moment.
 “I’m sure she is grateful, but I don’t think she’s feeling very enthusiastic about anything right now.
-Frankly, I’m really worried about her and I’m extremely surprised you’re not.”
+Frankly, I’m really worried about her and I’m very surprised you’re not.”

 “Of course, we’re worried about her, Mother,” Flavian burst out.
 “Do you think it was easy for us, hearing what she’d face for the rest of her life.”

 “No, I don’t, but however hard it might have been for you, or for me, it must be a hundred times worse for her and it’s time you stopped being so selfish and started putting her first for a change.”

 “We don’t have to listen to this.”
 Grace was indignant.
 “You’ve no right to accuse us of not putting our daughter first.
 Who paid for her to go on that holiday, I’d like to know?”

 Alexandrina ignored the question and just responded to her previous comment.

 “You’re quite right.
 You don’t have to listen to it.
-If you can’t even go upstairs and tell Lydia you care about her, then I don’t think I want you in my home.”
+If you can’t even go upstairs and tell her you care about her, then I don’t think I want you in my home.”

 “Mother!
 You don’t mean that.”